FreeON/freeon/ICQCB_Orbitals.md

 ### Adjusting the orbitals

 When we have more than one electron, we may expect their behaviour to change: the H electron only interacts wth its nucleus.
 But as soon as there is another electron, they will also interact among themselves, repelling and damping the nuclear attractive force.
-In Litium, for instance, the s<sup>1</sup> cloud will slighly shield the nuclear attractive effect over the electron in s<sup>2</sup>.
+In Litium, for instance, the s<sup>1</sup> cloud will slightly shield the nuclear attractive effect over the electron in s<sup>2</sup>.

 Atomic orbitals can be adjusted using the **variational principle**: the better the quallity of the function we chose, the lower its energy will be.
 Thanks to it, we now know rather well the orbitals in all the periodic system.